pyRiemann/pyRiemann/examples/SSVEP/README.txt

 Classification of SSVEP
 -----------------------

-Using Riemannian geometry for processing Steady-State Event Related Potentials.
+Using Riemannian geometry for processing Steady-State Visually Evoked Potentials.